aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 2. MMR causes a huge reduction in the chance of autism and some other confounding factor cancels out most of that benefit.
 A possible confounder could be that people who reject vaccines tend to be "naturalists" and thus also do some other beneficial stuff like reject tylenol ([associated with autism](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9385573/?fc=20210113063650&ff=20220822073638&v=2.17.7), but may or may not be causal) or pesticide-laden food.
 At least some pesticides have been proven to be harmful after decades of use.
 3. MMR causes an increase in the chance of autism and some other confounding factors more than cancels out the slight increase.
 There can be many confounding factors, e.g. children who are vaccinated may have richer parents and their mothers may have had better access to care/adequate-nutrition during pregnancy.
 Nutrition, e.g. folate and B12 are known to play an important role in neurodevelopment in the first trimester.

-Exactly which possibility we are in is hard to determine.
-The only way that obviously works is to do a Randomized Controlled Trial (RCT), where we toss a coin to determine whether someone gets the vaccine or a placebo.
-In a large trial, randomization can ensure that all confounders are about the same in both vaccine and placebo groups.
-All other methods require making a lot of assumptions which are certainly worthy of questioning.
-For example, reduce the skew due to confounders, observational studies can "adjust" the analysis on various suspected confounding variables to ensure that those suspected confounding factors are roughly the same in the comparisons.
+Without randomization, exactly which possibility we are in is hard to determine.
+To reduce the skew due to confounders, observational studies can "adjust" the analysis on various suspected confounding variables to ensure that those suspected confounding factors are roughly the same in the comparisons.
 While this can help, it can introduce its own problems, especially in retrospective observational studies, as we will discuss below.

 ### How similar quality evidence led us astray: HRT